Braves beat Mets 4-0 for 5th win in row; Cespedes opts out

 ALBIES OUT

 Braves second baseman Ozzie Albies was out of the lineup for the second time in three days, again because of a stiff right wrist.
-Adeiny Hechavarria started in his place and went hitless.
+Adeiny Hechavarria started in his place.

 UP NEXT

-Mets: Two-time defending NL Cy Young Award winner Jacob DeGrom (0-0, 1.64 ERA) will finish the series.
+Mets: Two-time defending NL Cy Young Award winner Jacob DeGrom (0-0, 1.64 ERA) gets the ball for the series finale Monday night.
 He started the season opener against Atlanta in a 1-0 New York win.

-Braves: Mike Soroka (0-0, 1.64) will search for his first win.
+Braves: Mike Soroka (0-0, 1.64 ERA) is looking for his first win.
 He pitched six innings of four-hit ball in the season opener against the Mets.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports